fsmosca/Optuna-Game-Parameter-Tuner/README.md

   --games-per-trial GAMES_PER_TRIAL
                         Number of games per trial, default=32.
                         This should be even number.
+  --study-name STUDY_NAME
+                        The name of study.
+This can be used to resume study sessions, default=default_study_name.
   --base-time-sec BASE_TIME_SEC
                         Base time in sec for time control, default=5.
   --inc-time-sec INC_TIME_SEC